MatteoL-W/EKTOKLEPTO/lib/SDL2-2.0.20/docs/README-dynapi.md

   but developers are shipping their own SDL2 with individual Steam games.
   These games might stop getting updates, but a newer SDL2 might be needed later.
-  Certainly we'll always be fixing bugs in SDL, even if a new video target isn't ever needed, and these fixes won't make it to a game shipping its own SDL.
+  Certainly we'll always be fixing bugs in SDL, even if a new video target isn't ever needed, and these fixes won't make it to a engine shipping its own SDL.
 - Even if we replace the SDL2 in those games with a compatible one, that is to say, edit a developer's Steam depot (yuck!), there are developers that are statically linking SDL2 that we can't do this for.
 We can't even force the dynamic loader to ignore their SDL2 in this case, of course.
-- If you don't ship an SDL2 with the game in some form, people that disabled the Steam Runtime, or just tried to run the game from the command line instead of Steam might find themselves unable to run the game, due to a missing dependency.
+- If you don't ship an SDL2 with the engine in some form, people that disabled the Steam Runtime, or just tried to run the engine from the command line instead of Steam might find themselves unable to run the engine, due to a missing dependency.
 - If you want to ship on non-Steam platforms like GOG or Humble Bundle, or target generic Linux boxes that may or may not have SDL2 installed, you have to ship the library or risk a total failure to launch.
 So now, you might have to have